reversinghub/TLS-PoC/README.md

 # TLS-PoC

-PoC for using TLS in Win8.1 and above
+PoC for using Thread-Local Storage callbacks in Win8.1 and above.

 ```
 ████████╗██╗     ███████╗    ██████╗  ██████╗  ██████╗